Holiday Sale 15% OFF at Checkout!

 Do turn signal LED bulbs need a resistor?

 Most vehicles require one resistor per bulb when upgrading to LED bulbs.
-Why do LED turn signal bulbs need resistors?
-They draw significantly less power than traditional bulbs, which can cause incorrect flash rates.
+They need a resistor because they draw significantly less power than traditional bulbs, which can cause incorrect flash rates.

 However, some LED bulbs, like our 3157 LEDs with built-in resistors, eliminate the need for separate installation.
-The advantages of 3157 LED turn signal bulbs with built-in resistors are easier installation and guaranteed proper operation without additional components.Â
+The advantages of 3157 LED turn signal bulbs with built-in resistors are easier installation and guaranteed proper operation without additional components.

 Why is my blinker going twice as fast?